 You can start by working on the things that worry you most.
 Get help with those that are harder for you.
 For instance, if you are thinking about quitting smoking and need help, call the American Cancer Society at 1-800-227-2345.

 Can I lower my risk of cancer coming back or getting new skin cancers?

 Most people want to know if there are lifestyle changes they can make to reduce their risk of cancer coming back.

-People who have had skin cancer are at higher risk for developing another skin cancer.
-Because of this, it is important to avoid too much sun (see the section called “Can basal and squamous cell skin cancers be prevented?”) and to examine your skin every month for signs of possible new skin cancers.
+People who have had skin cancer are at higher risk for getting another one.
+Because of this, it’s important to avoid too much sun (see “Can basal and squamous cell skin cancers be prevented?”) and to examine your skin every month for signs of possible new skin cancers.
 Seeing your doctor regularly for skin exams is also important.
-Skin cancers that are found early are as a rule much easier to treat than those found at a later stage.
+Skin cancers that are found early are often much easier to treat than those found at a later stage.